pypa/wheel/docs/index.rst

 these wrappers include `.exe` launchers if they are generated on a Windows machine.

-By default `bdist_wheel` puts pre-generated versions of these wrappers into the `*.data/scripts/` directory of the archive.
-This means a Windows user may have trouble running scripts from a wheel generated on Unix and vice-versa.
-As of version 0.21.0 `python setup.py bdist_wheel --skip-scripts` is available to create wheels that do not contain the setuptools script wrappers.
-The wheel tool `python -m wheel install-scripts packagename` calls setuptools to write the appropriate scripts wrappers after an install.
+As of 0.23.0, `bdist_wheel` no longer places pre-generated versions of these wrappers into the `*.data/scripts/` directory of the archive (non-setuptools scripts are still present, of course).

+If the scripts are needed, use a real installer like `pip`.
+The wheel tool `python -m wheel install-scripts package [package ...]` can also be used at any time to call setuptools to write the appropriate scripts wrappers.

 Defining the Python version
 ---------------------------